nlhkabu/nlhkabu.github.io/_posts/2018-07-26-pypi-past-present-future.md

 - [Aina Requena Lafuente](https://twitter.com/ainarela) for the lovely illustrations
 - My colleagues at PeopleDoc for reviewing my presentation
 - All packaging contributors - past, present and future :)

+## Addendum (6th Aug, 2018)

+Since presenting my keynote, [Ernest](https://twitter.com/EWDurbin) has dug up some more information on PyPI's history, so I thought I'd share it here:

+1. The original Python Package Index was born on Friday, the 1st of November 2002, with both the original commit and first package uploaded on that day.
+The first upload was for the [roundup](https://pypi.org/project/roundup/) project - the codebase that still powers [bugs.python.org](http://bugs.python.org/)
+2. The Index was moved from the "Dinsdale" server in Holland to the Oregon State University Open Souce Lab on the 14th of August, 2012

+Thanks Ernest!